What is Agent Tesla malware?

 Since the main purpose of Agent Tesla RAT is stealing personal information you can define it by behavioral activities.
 To do so take a look at the indicators of a malicious process (most often its an injected "RegAsm.exe").
 If there is the indicator "Actions looks like stealing of personal data" in "Process details" section you probably are dealing with the Agent Tesla trojan.
 Also, you can view what information the malware has stolen by clicking on the indicator.
 You can navigate through by clicking right and left arrows in the appeared window.

-How to get more info from the analysis of Agent Tesla malware using ANY.RUN?
+How to get more Agent Tesla data using ANY.RUN?

 Often Agenttesla packets encryption unsuccessful and with ANY.RUN's "Network Stream" analysts can take a look at what data this malware stole.
 To do it open "Connections" tab in the lower part of the task's window and simply click on the connection which sent data.
 Not unusual that you can find inside this information even attacker’s SMTP credential.